Bioethics Graduate Degrees

-Bioethics graduate programs explore moral arguments facing the healthcare system.
+Bioethics degree programs explore moral arguments facing the healthcare system.
 Students in a bioethics program develop knowledge of medical practices, public health policy and existing practices in medical ethics to work to critically analyze healthcare law and practice and make recommendations to protect patient rights.

-Some topics that might be explored in a bioethics degree program include; genetic engineering, family planning, doctor patient confidentiality, universal healthcare, international healthcare interventions, emergency preparedness, obesity prevention, infectious disease control, social justice, resource allocation, research standards, and the use of medical technology.
+Top topics that might be explored in a bioethics graduate program include; genetic engineering, family planning, doctor patient confidentiality, universal healthcare, international healthcare interventions, emergency preparedness, obesity prevention, infectious disease control, social justice, resource allocation, research standards, and the best use of medical technology.

 Bioethics degree programs are available for students interested in earning Ph.D. in Bioethics or a Master’s Degree in Bioethics (MBE).
 There might also be graduate certificate in Bioethics programs available.

 Earning a medical ethics degree might be an option for individuals who are already pursuing other types of careers in the healthcare, public policy, or legal professions.